Environmental Protection Agency (EPA).

 EPA is approving 15A NCAC 02D .0101, Definitions, submitted September 16, 2016; 15A NCAC 02Q .0101, Required Air Quality Permits; .0103, Definitions; .0104, Where to Obtain and File Permit Applications; .0105, Copies of Referenced Documents; .0106, Incorporation by Reference; .0107, Confidential Information; .0108, Delegation of Authority; .0109, Compliance Schedule for Previously Exempted Activities; .0110, Retention of Permit at Permitted Facility; and .0111, Applicability Determinations, submitted July 10, 2019; and 15A NCAC 02Q .0304, Applications, submitted September 18, 2009.
 EPA is finalizing the changes above to North Carolina's SIP submitted on September 18, 2009, September 16, 2016, and July 10, 2019.

 V. Statutory and Executive Order Reviews

 Under the CAA, the Administrator is required to approve a SIP submission that complies with the provisions of the Act and applicable Federal regulations.
 See 42 U.S.C.
 7410(k); 40 CFR 52.02(a).
-Thus, in reviewing SIP submissions, EPA's role is to approve state choices, provided that they meet the criteria of the CAA.
-This action merely proposes to approve state law as meeting Federal requirements and does not impose additional requirements beyond those Start Printed Page 23274imposed by state law.
-For that reason, this proposed action:
+Thus, in reviewing SIP submissions, EPA's role is to approve state choices, if they meet the criteria of the CAA.
+This action merely approves state law as meeting Federal requirements and does not impose additional requirements beyond those imposed by state law.
+For that reason, this action: